TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 With filtering on, ``dir(some_mock)`` shows only useful attributes and will include any dynamically created attributes that wouldn't normally be shown.
-If the mock was created with a *spec* (or *autospec* of course) then all the attributes from the original are shown, even if they haven't been accessed
+If the mock was created with a *spec* (or *autospec* of course) then all the attributes kutoka the original are shown, even if they haven't been accessed
 yet:

 .. doctest::